dinkopehar/mock_data/README.md

   mockColor('hex');     // Generate color represented in hex format. mockColor('rgb');     // Generate color represented in RGB format.

+  mockUUID();           // Generate UUIDv4

 }
 ```

 These are some basic examples.
-Reading [examples][] you can learn about all methods, their usage and explanation.
+There are many more methods and they all support tweeking of parameters to suit you in generating random data.
+By reading [examples][] you can learn more about functionality and usage of `mock_data`

 ### Contributors
 - [Dinko Pehar](https://github.com/dinko-pehar)